• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 [access: 2021.10.09]

-⋄ school(s) — i.a. in the Emilian Konopczyński's Gymnasium (from 1913 named after Emilian Konopczyński, from 1905 lectures in Polish), where came into contact with the then clandestine scouting movement (the 3rd Warsaw Scouting Team, that during the World War I adopted the name of Prince Joseph Poniatowski) and the 6‐class school for girls (from 1916 gymnasium) of Hedwig Kowalczyk („Black Hedwig”) and Hedwig Jawurkówna („White Hedwig”); also a lecturer in the methodology of religion teaching at the Teacher Training Courses (later the State Teacher Training Courses) and at the Women's Teacher Training Seminary
+⋄ school(s) — i.a. the Emilian Konopczyński's Gymnasium (from 1913 named after Emilian Konopczyński, from 1905 lectures in Polish), where came into contact with the then clandestine scouting movement (the 3rd Warsaw Scouting Team, that during the World War I adopted the name of Prince Joseph Poniatowski) and till 1927 the 6‐class school for girls (from 1916 gymnasium) of Hedwig Kowalczyk („Black Hedwig”) and Hedwig Jawurkówna („White Hedwig”); also a lecturer in the methodology of religion teaching at the Teacher Training Courses (later the State Teacher Training Courses) and from 1926 prefect at the Women's Teacher Training Seminary run by the Catholic Union of Polish Women

 1934 – 1939

-military dean — Reserve League, Polish Armed Forces — on 27.12.1933, called up for active service and appointed a professional military chaplain in the rank of military dean, with seniority from 01.06.1934 and 1st place in the military clergy ranks of the Roman Catholic denomination
+RC military dean — Polish Armed Forces — promotion: on 27.12.1933, called up from the general conscription to active service and nominated as a dean of the Military Ordinariate, with seniority from 01.01.1934 and 1st place in the military clergy ranks of the Roman Catholic denomination, in the rank of colonel

 1931 – 1939